bigspeedfpv/uplink/README.md

-# WORK IN PROGRESS

 <img src="./.github/assets/logo-full.svg" height="80" alt="Uplink Logo" />

 ---

+## UPLINK IS STILL A WORK IN PROGRESS.
+Expect things to be broken or missing.
+Do not use this to update any radios you care about until it is stable!

 Uplink is an unofficial firmware flasher and SD card content manager for EdgeTX.
-Uplink is not affiliated with EdgeTX. **USE AT YOUR OWN RISK!**
+It aims to be at feature parity with official EdgeTX tools, such as Flasher and/or Buddy.

+Uplink is **NOT** affiliated with [EdgeTX](https://github.com/edgetx).
+It is not intended to be a replacement for official tools; it is just a passion project.
+While Uplink should mostly be stable (I am building it mainly for personal use), it may still have bugs. **I am not responsible for anything that happens to your radio as a result of using Uplink, but I am willing to help troubleshoot issues if any do arise.**

+### Prebuilt Binaries

+Prebuilt binaries will be released as Uplink becomes more finished.
+For now, refer to the Development section to build Uplink yourself.

 ## Features